codephi/actions-changed-folder/README.md

 # Check Changed Folder

-This GitHub Action checks if specified folders have been changed.
+This GitHub Action checks if specified folders have been changed based on specific file patterns.

 ## Usage